iunera/nlweb-js-client/.github/PUBLISHING.md

 # Publishing to npm

-This repository is set up with GitHub Actions workflows to automate the process of publishing to npm and creating GitHub releases.
+This repository is set up with a GitHub Actions workflow to automate the process of publishing to npm and creating GitHub releases.

 ## Required GitHub Secrets